 Follow Highway 98, which winds along the coast, to Navarre, then cross the Santa Rosa Sound to Santa Rosa Island's four-mile Navarre Beach.
 The biggest draw to Navarre, tucked between a county park and the Gulf Islands National Seashore, is its waters begging to be explored via kayak, canoe and small boat.
-Landlubbers can see the island by following a paved walking and biking trail, and re-opening this spring is a scenic drive along the seashore.
+Landlubbers can see the island by following a paved walking and biking trail.
 Moms like me can rest assured that young children can safely frolic at "Mom's Beach," a quiet inlet on the sound.

 When looking for more adventure than the beach and warm waters, attractions that won't break the bank are just around the bend.
-Santa Rosa County, also called the Beaches to Rivers of Santa Rosa, is an expansive travel destination that reaches from the emerald-blue waters of Navarre Beach, to the tranquil sand-bottom rivers of the Blackwater River State Forest.
+Santa Rosa County, an expansive travel destination that reaches from the emerald-blue waters of Navarre Beach, to the tranquil sand-bottom rivers of the Blackwater River State Forest.
 With so many outdoor activities to choose from, affordable family fun is around every corner.

 Navarre brings families closer to even more wildlife at The ZOO – Northwest Florida.
-From Colby, the 18-foot-tall giraffe, to twin baby lions to Sara the orangutan, guests will get up close and personal with animals and birds from around the world.
+Guests can get up close to animals and birds from around the world.
 Or visit a playground for your own little monkeys at the five-acre Navarre Park, located at the foot of the Navarre toll bridge and providing its own jungle gym playground and splash pad.

-Of course, just over the bridge in Navarre – are a variety of restaurants and grocery stores to feed hungry bellies, as well as a plethora of boutiques, full-service spas to relax the body and golf courses to improve your game.
+Of course, just over the bridge in Navarre are a variety of additional restaurants and grocery stores to feed hungry bellies, as well as a plethora of boutiques, full-service spas to relax the body, and golf courses to improve your game.
 The Blackwater River State Forest also offers endless trails, tubing and canoeing trips for active travelers.

 The family-friendly, charming and natural environment of Navarre Beach will bring your family closer and leave you feeling so relaxed and rejuvenated you may not want to leave!

-For official visitor information for the Beaches to Rivers of Santa Rosa including Navarre Beach, Blackwater River and Historic Milton, call 800-480-SAND or 850-939-2691 and visit www.floridabeachestorivers.com.
+For official visitor information on Navarre Beach, Blackwater River and Historic Milton Call 1-850-981-8900 and visit www.getrelaxing.com.